gc-telemed/gitasp-app/src/content/homepage/index.md

 # call_to_action
 call_to_action:
   title: Ready to start?
-  content: If you have questions, let's find the answers together.
+  content: Got questions?
+Let's get in touch for the answers.
   image: '/images/cta.png'
   button:
     enable: true